GuidanceOfGrace/CLASSIC-Fallout4/Readme.md

 * CHECKING FOR MODS PATCHED THROUGH OPC INSTALLER * segment checks the database for mods that are patched through my own Optimization Patches Collection mod.
 You are supposed to visit this page https://www.nexusmods.com/fallout4/mods/54872, then download and install the main file with your mod manager.

-* SCANNING THE LOG FOR SPECIFIC (POSSIBLE) CUPLRITS * segment checks the crash log for any mentions of Plugins, FormIDs or Game Files that were possibly involved when this crash occurred.
+* LIST DETECTED (NAMED) RECORDS * segment shows if the crash log contains any mentions of Plugins, FormIDs or Game Files that were possibly involved when this crash occurred.
 If you weren't able to fix the crash so far, you can search for any Game Files, look up any FormIDs in FO4Edit or disable any Plugins listed in this segment to further confirm if they caused this crash or not.
 If all else fails, perform a Binary Search.